b9904147/Alsa-cpp-encapsulation-microphone-input-audio-visulalizer-/README.md

-Combined two open project into this project.
+Combined two open projects into this project.